kwaldenphd/python-workflows/README.md

  NOTE: You will want to reference Adam Pritchard's <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet">Markdown Cheatsheet</a> resource when working on this question.
  </blockquote>

-<blockquote>Q10: In a code cell, write a simple Python program (or programs) that includes the following functions:
+<blockquote>Q6: In a code cell, write a simple Python program (or programs) that includes the following functions:
  <ul>
   <li><code>input()</code></li>
   <li><code>print()</code></li>
  </ul>
  You are welcome to use a program (or programs) you've written for previous labs- original code is not required for this question.
 The main point for this question is to see how a Jupyter Notebook code cell executes a program.</blockquote>

-QX: SOMETHING ON JUPYTER NOTEBOOKS

-Q14: Describe and compare your experience working in different Python IDEs.
-What seems appealing about each?
-What seems challenging?
-Based on this experience, what are some of your preferences, or are there situations in which you'd prefer a specific IDE (or Python authoring environment)?

 ## Google CoLab: A Web-Based Alternative